 “You” means a person, – or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
 You also means someone who takes part or appears in an Entry.
 It is the responsibility of the entrant to make sure that each participant is made aware and accepts these Competition Rules.
 This means that if you submit a video, please make sure that all of the actors (who are called “participants”) and their parents (where the participants are under 18) are happy for you to agree to these Competition Rules.
 We recommend that you have all participants review these Competition Rules.

-So how did the internet help you get through this past year?
-If you have an answer then tell us your story.
+If you have an answer, then tell us your story.
 Be funny.
 Be dramatic.
 Be creative.
 Whatever you do, be real.

-Create a two minute video to answer this question for a chance to win one of our great prizes.
+Create a two-minute video to answer this question for a chance to win one of our great prizes.
 Use live action, stop action, animation, original music or none.
-Once your video is ready to be shared, get out there and spread your message far and wide.
-Promote it to your family, friends, classmates, communities and everyone you know!

-Once we have checked that your Entry meets the Competition Rules we will post it online for others to view and comment on.
-Entries with the highest complete views will become our finalists.
-A video that is viewed in its entirety is considered a “complete view”.
-A panel of independent Judges will then select the winning Entries .
+Once we have checked that your Entry meets the Competition Rules, we will post it online for others to view and comment on.
+All entries will be reviewed and scored according to criteria as outlined under section 11.
+Please also see section 9, Prizes.
+A panel of independent Judges will – select the winning Entries .

 You must be a legal resident of Ireland at the time of entry into the Competition.

-All Individual Entrants and people participating in the Group Entrants category must be at or below secondary level in Ireland.
+All Individual Entrants and people participating in the school and Group categories must be at or below secondary level in Ireland.